rvqzs/tresPatitos/README.md

 ## License

+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.